 - Earthworm Castings

 - Kelp Meal

 - Fish Emulsion

 Ingredients like these used to grow marijuana will only serve to foster a setting for microorganism to flourish.

 There are a couple of ways to get quality soil.
 One way is creating it yourself by getting the each ingredient and combing them to your liking.
 If you are novice marijuana grower, though, it may be best to buy organic soil that is already pre-mixed.
 You can find this in a hydroponic retail shop.
 In doing so, you will have little maintenance.
 With organic soil, you hardly have to adjust the pH balance.
 The soil will produce and provide nutrients to marijuana plants and you do not have to use additives.

 You should also make sure that your marijuana plants have the right growing conditions for a successful grow.
 This means that you must have the right spectrum of light, the right humidity environment and the best temperature.
 Sufficient airflow and ventilation is also important.
-If you do not have enough space to grow marijuana indoors, you may want to consider the outdoors.
+You may want to consider the outdoors if you do not have enough space to grow marijuana indoors.
 If you do grow marijuana outdoors, there are variables to consider such as the soil, the temperature, humidity and pests.
 If you have a budget to grow marijuana in a greenhouse, then that would be the best outdoor option.